 Frenchman on an American training

 Imagine a typical training or a workshop at an American corporation.
 A group of people coming from different parts of the world, who might or might not be working together join the same intense, 8-hour training session.
 What does it most probably start with?
 An icebreaker.
 Disliked by many, a thing on the list that needs to be ticked off before we move on to business.
-That’s mostly how the icebreaker looks like – a 3-5 minute exercise when you play around jumping, pretending to be funny animals, throwing a teddy bear to various people in the circle etc. And then once you’re in an energized playful mood… well now that we’ve met each other better let’s get back to business and our agenda.
+That’s mostly how the icebreaker looks like – a 3-5 minute exercise when you play around jumping, pretending to be funny animals, throwing a teddy bear or a ball to various people in the circle etc. And then once you’re in an energized playful mood… well now that we’ve met each other better let’s get back to business and our agenda.

 I must say that personally I somehow got used to the fact that it’s just the part of the agenda and I don’t oppose to it anymore, although I’m not a fan of it.
 I’m also not saying that energizers are a bad thing, don’t get me wrong!
 If you’re sitting there in a training room for 8 hours listening to a lecture you need to move around a little and have a break from all the content-related slides.
 But if we do energizers – let’s do them in between the training modules, make them related to the content somehow and do call them energizers and not icebreakers.
 Don’t say that you want people to get to know each other better over a 3 minute conversation at the beginning of the training if you work across cultures.